kanishka-linux/vinanti/README.md

 ## Some Performance Issues

++ **Thread Safety of callbacks** :

+    1. Do not use two instances of Vinanti in the same application.
+If you are using two instances, then make sure that they both do not access callbacks with same global/common variable.

+    2. As long as you are not accessing same callbacks from different threads (except the main thread in which main application code is running), you don't have to worry about thread safety.
+But if, you need to access same callbacks from different thread then arrange for callback using following method:

+        vnt.loop.call_soon_threadsafe(callback)

+    3. If above points do not apply and your use case is even more complex then it is better to use traditional synchronization primitives like lock or semaphore.

 + In order to make api simple, the library has accepted some performance penalty especially using aiohttp as backend.
 It can't reuse aiohttp's connection pool.
 In order to use aiohttp's default connection pool, vinanti might have to turn entire code into async including its api, which could have defeated its purpose of simple and easy to api.
 If anyone has solution to it, then they can sure submit pull request without changing api.
 However, this performance penalty looks negligible (compared to other sync http clients) when used in synchronous code.
-Apart from this, there are still many corner cases that need improvement/fixes.

 ## Sample applications using Vinanti